franovalle/healthttechprojecttwo/README.md

 Health Tech Project Two: Medical Tic Tac Toe

 A fun twist on the classic Tic Tac Toe game!
-Instead of the traditional X and O, I’ve replaced them with hospital and pill emojis to give the game a unique medical flair.
+Instead of the traditional X and O, I’ve replaced them with face mask and pill emojis to give the game a unique medical flair.

 Full Website: https://vitalsplay.netlify.app/